Explore the private garden at Knole

 Access is through the beautiful Orangery where doors open to reveal the secluded lawns and majestic walkways of the Sackville family’s private space.

 The garden at Knole has existed since the early 15th century and has been extended over the years.
 The Kentish ragstone walls that surround the garden were added during the tenancy of the Lennard family, who leased the property from 1574.
 The walls run for almost one mile enclosing the entire 26-acre garden, interrupted only by a series of wrought iron gates providing far-reaching views over the surrounding parkland.

 There is much to explore in the garden, from formal spaces with lawns and borders to the wilderness area with meandering mossy paths and hidden clearings.
 The peaceful walled garden and orchards provide the perfect place for a contemplative stroll.

 The walled garden

 The walled garden is one of the oldest features of the garden at Knole and probably marked its original boundary at the time of Thomas Bourchier, Archbishop of Canterbury.
 From here there are stunning and rarely-seen views back to the beautiful south front of the house.

 Medieval gardens often had a series of enclosures but few have survived, making Knole’s walled garden (within a walled garden) particularly special.
 In the past the space was used as both an ornamental garden and an orchard and is currently a beautifully-ordered vegetable garden.
-Visitors can stroll along the garden’s central pathway and out through the stone arch at the bottom of the enclosure where a towering cypress oak stands, thought to be the tallest in Britain.
+Visitors can stroll along the garden’s central pathway and out through the stone arch at the bottom of the enclosure where a towering cypress oak stands.

 Explore the wilderness